Education in Mauritania

 The French Colonial Government experimented with “mobile schools” post World War II and provided education to large number of nomad children.
 In 1954, there were 12 “tent” schools.
 These schools were involved in providing education to 241 students.
 Even some of these schools were functioning after 1960.
 The 1960 was the year when Mauritania gained independence from France.

-The independent government of Mauritania viewed secular education as of the main technique for promotion of national unity and modern economy.
-Though the government has shortage of adequate educational resources in terms of trained teaching staff, school building etc. Another teacher training school was opened in Nouakchott in 1964.
+The independent government of Mauritania viewed secular education as the main technique for promotion of national unity and modern economy.
+Though the government has a shortage of adequate educational resources in terms of trained teaching staff, school building etc. Another teacher training school was opened in Nouakchott in 1964.
 Education was not compulsory.

 In 1964-65, there were 19100 students enrolled in primary schools and 1500 in senior secondary schools.
 By 1985 an estimated 35 percent of primary-school-age children were enrolled in school, but only about 4 to 10 percent of eligible secondary-school-age children were enrolled.
 In both cases, boys heavily outnumbered girls.